joelhawksley/identity/_posts/2021-01-01-conference-proposal-viewcomponent-in-the-real-world.md

 ## Abstract

 With the release of version 6.1, Rails added support for rendering objects that respond to `render_in`, a feature extracted from the GitHub application.
 This change enabled the development of ViewComponent, a framework for building reusable, testable & encapsulated view components.
 In this talk, we’ll share what we’ve learned scaling to hundreds of ViewComponents in our application, open sourcing a library of ViewComponents, and nurturing a thriving community around the project, both internally and externally.
-We'll then apply these lessons in considering how Rails might innovate in the future.

 ## Details